debo98/GoLang-Book-Store-API/README.md

 curl -X GET http://localhost:8000/books
 ```

-Description: Returns a JSON array of all books stored in memory.
+Description: Returns a JSON array of all books stored in memory.Mutex lock/unlock is used to ensure safe access to the book list in a concurrent environment.

 Response: